Ernest II, Duke of Saxe-Coburg and Gotha: Marriage

-Ernest had suffered from a venereal disease in his late teens and early twenties, most likely as the consequence of living a wild, promiscuous lifestyle.
+One illegitimate daughter was Marie Helene von Sternheim (23 November 1839 – 31 December 1900), fathered when he was twenty-one years old, who firstly married Johann Wolfgang Eduard von Reuter (19 February 1826 – 6 August 1870).
+After his death in the Franco-German War, she married Augustus Erhard Kurt von der Trenck (29 April 1832 – 10 December 1882), aide-de-camp of Ernest's nephew and successor, Alfred.
+Through Helene, Ernest had two grandsons: Alexander von Reuter (22 June 1866 – 21 February 1935) and Ludwig von Reuter (9 February 1869 – 18 December 1943).
+Helene was described by Ernest's great-niece, Princess Victoria of Hesse and by Rhine, in her memoirs:One illegitimate daughter of Uncle Ernest he more or less recognized.
+She was about Aunt Vicky's age and a friend of Aunt Vicky and Mama's, a handsome, dark-eyed woman like her father and very amusing.
+Her first husband, von Reuter, was killed in the Franco-German war and I remember a long visit she paid to my parents in her widowhood when she and her three little boys lived with us at Seeheim.The youngest of these boys was to be the German admiral von Rentes during the Great War.Ernest had suffered from a venereal disease in his late teens and early twenties, most likely as the consequence of living a wild, promiscuous lifestyle.
 He had come to behave in such a fashion by the tutelage of his father, who took his sons to "sample the pleasures" of Paris and Berlin, to Albert's "horror and shame".
 Ernest had been so visibly deteriorating in appearance as a result that Sarah Lyttelton, a lady-in-waiting of Queen Victoria, observed at Windsor Castle in 1839 that he was "very thin and hollow-cheeked and pale, and no likeness to his brother, nor much beauty.
 But he has fine dark eyes and black hair, and light figure, and a great look of spirit and eagerness".
 Later that year, Albert counselled his brother against finding a wife until his 'condition' was fully recovered.
 He further warned that continued promiscuity could leave Ernest incapable of fathering children.
 Some historians believe that while he himself was able to father other children, the disease rendered his young wife infertile.
 Ernest was married for 51 years and with his wife visited Queen Victoria in Paris in 1890.